|Hebron, moments before the shooting by an IDF soldier of|

 Here's a selective, non-chronological summary of how the day (and the evening before it) passed for those charged with keeping Israelis (of every sort) safe.

-- A female terrorist aged about 18 attempted Tuesday to stab a Border Police officer at the Kikar Hashoter roadblock in Hevron.
-She was shot and seriously wounded, and eventually succumbed to her injuries later in the day.
+- A young woman of about 18 attempted Tuesday to stab a Border Police officer at the Kikar Hashoter security checkpoint in Hevron.
+She was promptly shot and seriously wounded, and eventually succumbed to her injuries later in the day.
 No Israelis were harmed.
 [Israel National News, September 23, 2015].
-Haaretz reports that the woman, Hadeel al-Hashlamun, was shot after launching a stabbing attack on a soldier.
-It quotes a preliminary investigation into the incident conducted by the IDF's Judea Regional Brigade commander: he found that a metal detector went off when the Palestinian Arab women walked through the security checkpoint, and that the soldiers manning the post called on her to stop.
+Haaretz reports that the woman, Hadeel al-Hashlamun (in some places, written as Hadeel al-Hashlamon, was shot after launching a stabbing attack on a soldier.
+It quotes a preliminary investigation into the incident conducted by the IDF's Judea Regional Brigade commander: he found that a metal detector went off when the Palestinian Arab women walked through the security checkpoint; the soldiers manning the post called on her to stop.
 She failed to do so, and they then fired warning rounds into the ground in front of her.
 Then "the soldiers claim she pulled out a knife, and that's when they fired shots at her legs.
 The soldiers said they opened fire for a second time after the woman tried again to raise the knife."

 - Just after midnight on Tuesday, the body of an Arab was found near Beit Haggai, south of Hevron.
 An initial investigation shows that he was killed while attempting to throw a bomb at a military vehicle.
 Security forces had been alerted to the scene when local residents spotted an improvised roadblock on the highway.
 As they combed the area, they heard an explosion and later found the body of the terrorist.
 He was apparently killed while trying to deploy the bomb against the soldiers.
 [Israel National News, September 23, 2015] The Reuters version: A Palestinian militant died when a bomb he was trying to throw at Israeli forces blew up near the West Bank city of Hebron overnight, officials from both sides said on Tuesday" [Reuters]